fabogit/auth_JWT_2FA/README.md

 then run the server: `npm run start:dev`

-run `mailhog` and open in the browser `[HTTP] Binding to address` url to test the reset password and mail delivery
+run `mailhog` and open in the browser (check `Serving under ...` for url) to test the reset password and mail delivery

 to test server api use the postman collection and set `{{host}}` , `{{accessToken}}` variables